intel/mlir-extensions/docs/rfcs/XeTileandXeGPUDialect.md

 This RFC proposes XeTile and XeGPU Dialect to support efficient code generation for Xe GPU.

 ## Motivation
 Lowering GEMM (General matrix multiplication) to an efficient tiled loop structure that can be mapped to GPU compute hierarchy is a complicated task, with multiple factors determining the efficiency.
 After decomposing the task into workgroup kernels and further down to subgroup kernels, each subgroup kernel executes a GEMM operation on submatrices.
 Generating efficient code for GEMM requires a good decomposition that creates enough subtasks to drive high core utilization and large enough subgroup-level submatrix size for code efficiency.
-Besides the parallel decomposition, each hardware has its recipe for the best code sequence for GEMM, which includes high-level algorithm, like cooperative prefetch/load, k-slicing and software pipelining, and target-specific code sequences for submatrix operations.
+Besides the parallel decomposition, each hardware has its recipe for the best code sequence for GEMM, which includes high-level algorithms, like cooperative prefetch/load, k-slicing and software pipelining, and target-specific code sequences for submatrix operations.

 To facilitate efficient code generation for GEMM, we introduce two new dialects, XeTile and XeGPU dialects.
 XeTile dialect supports the tile-based programming model and decomposes the GEMM kernel to large pre-defined tile sizes at the subgroup and workgroup level.
 With the XeTile dialect, the high-level GEMM algorithm can be easily expressed.
 Underneath XeTile, the implementation uses target-specific recipes and HW features to get the best performance on specific hardware.
 Based on XeTile representation, as the GEMM is decomposed at submatrix granularity and mapped to registers, it naturally supports optimization like fusing with neighbor operations.